Foxh0und/flawlessrhetoric/_posts/2018-10-14-Operation-Lemur.md

 <br>
 #### Isalo National Park
-Isalo is not too far from Isalo, and we arrived in just under two hours of driving.
+Isalo is not too far from Ihosy, and we arrived in just under two hours of driving.
 The roads again were very pleasant to drive.
 The national park is a large expanse of rock formations, canyons, palm oases, and grass lands.
 It was by far my favourite place on the trip.
 There are many luxury resorts, and we stayed at [Le Jardin Du Roy](http://www.lejardinduroy.com/).
 Whilst it was more expensive than the rest of the places we stayed, it was still cheap for two people, and food and drink were still cheap.

 <br>
 ![Le Jardin](https://i.imgur.com/26woRG3.jpg)